ann-clifton/ann-clifton.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a doctoral candidate in the Computational Analysis and Modeling Program and an instructor in the Mathematics and Statistics Program.
-My research interests are in mathematics and artificial intelligence.
-Particularly graph theoretic problems and using graph theoretic techniques in knowledge representation and reasoning applications.
+## About Me

+I was born and raised in eastern North Carolina and am an avid outdoorswoman.
+When I'm not doing mathematics, I enjoy offshore fishing, fly fishing, hunting, hiking, and backpacking.

+## Appointments

+I am an Assistant Professor in the Mathematics and Statistics Program at Louisiana Tech University and an affiliate of the <a href='https://www.latech.edu/engineering-science/research-and-innovation/iserc.php'>Integrated STEM Education Research Center (ISERC)</a>.
+Prior to this role, I served as an Instructor at Louisiana Tech from 2020 to 2025 and previously taught at <a href='https://www.cedarcrest.edu'>Cedar Crest College</a>, <a href='https://www.lafayette.edu'>Lafayette College</a>, and the <a href='https://sc.edu'>University of South Carolina</a>.

+## Research

+My research interests are in structural graph theory and mathematics education.
+In graph theory, I study vertex partitioning, coloring, and reconstruction problems, with a particular interest in applications and algorithmic complexity.
+In mathematics education, my work focuses on alternative grading practices, fostering cross-disciplinary connections in student learning, and building a sense of belonging and community through informal learning environments.

+## Education

+I earned my PhD in Computational Analysis and Modeling from Louisiana Tech University in August 2025 under the direction of Galen Turner.
+I also hold an MS in Mathematics from the University of South Carolina, an MA in Mathematics from East Carolina University, and a BA in Mathematics and Hispanic Studies from East Carolina University.

+## Teaching

-I have taught mathematics and statistics courses across the undergraduate curriculum at a number of institutions.
-Currently, I teach introductory courses through Calculus II.
-My teaching is student focused and my hope is that all of my students leave the classroom feeling more confident in their abilities as critical thinkers and problem solvers.
+I have taught courses across the undergraduate mathematics curriculum, from College Algebra to Discrete Mathematics and Probability and Statistics.
+My teaching is student-centered, with the goal that every student leaves my classroom feeling more confident in their abilities as critical thinkers and problem solvers.